Trash Island (album)

-Trash Island is a collaborative studio album by Swedish hip-hop collective Drain Gang, released on 12 September 2019 through Year0001.
-Performed by the collective's members Bladee, Ecco2K, and Thaiboy Digital, the album includes a guest appearance by frequent collaborator Yung Lean.
+Trash Island is a collaborative studio album by the Swedish hip-hop collective Drain Gang, released on 12 September 2019 through Year0001.
+Performed by the collective's members Bladee, Ecco2k, and Thaiboy Digital, the album includes a guest appearance by frequent collaborator Yung Lean.
 A cloud rap and pop album, it was primarily produced by Drain Gang's producer Whitearmor, with contributions from Mechatok and Lusi.
 Compared to the lo-fi of Drain Gang's previous work, Trash Island has a more polished and melodic sound.
 It was recorded during a visit by Drain Gang to Bangkok, Thailand, after visa complications forced Thaiboy Digital to leave Sweden in 2015.

 Background and release

 The Swedish hip hop collective Drain Gang formed in Stockholm in 2013.
-It consists of rappers Bladee, Ecco2K, and Thaiboy Digital, as well as producer Whitearmor.
+It consists of rappers Bladee, Ecco2k, and Thaiboy Digital, as well as producer Whitearmor.
 Through collaborations with fellow Swedish rapper Yung Lean, the group began to gain recognition, and released the project GTBSG that same year.
 In 2015, visa complications forced Thaiboy Digital to leave Sweden and move to Bangkok, Thailand.
 Drain Gang released their second album, D&G, in 2017.

 Trash Island was recorded in Bangkok, when Drain Gang were visiting Thaiboy Digital.
 The album was primarily produced by Whitearmor, with contributions from producers Mechatok and Lusi.
-Its artwork was created by Ecco2K.
+Its artwork was created by Ecco2k.
 Trash Island was released on 12 September 2019 through Year0001.

 Composition

 Trash Island was described as cloud rap and "futuristic pop" by critics.
 Dazed magazine considered it a sonic shift from the lo-fi of Drain Gang's earlier work, to a more polished, melodic sound.
 Its opening track, "1:1", contains a guest appearance from fellow Swedish rapper and frequent Drain Gang collaborator Yung Lean.
-Bladee is absent from the track, with Ecco2K taking the lead, and Thaiboy Digital delivering a hook-like verse.
+Bladee is absent from the track, with Ecco2k taking the lead, and Thaiboy Digital delivering a hook-like verse.
 The following two tracks see Thaiboy Digital taking the lead.
-On "30th Floor", he sings a duet with Bladee, and on "Waterfall" he sings the chorus.
-On Trash Islands fourth song, "Victim", Bladee repeats a minimalist hook, and Ecco2K delivers a verse about battling destructive urges.
+On "30th Floor", he sings a duet with Bladee, and on "Waterfall", he sings the chorus.
+On Trash Islands fourth song, "Victim", Bladee repeats a minimalist hook, and Ecco2k delivers a verse about battling destructive urges.
 The song features an instrumental which The Fader's Raphael Helfand wrote "burrows sneakily into one’s brain and sticks around."
-The fifth song, "Western Union", is built around Ecco2K's hook.
-The following track "The Void" features a sparse, atmospheric sound, with echoing vocals and kick drums.
+The fifth song, "Western Union", is built around Ecco2k's hook.
+The following track, "The Void", features a sparse, atmospheric sound, with echoing vocals and kick drums.
 Led by Bladee, it contains dark, depressive, and introspective lyrics.
-By comparison, the final two tracks "Acid Rain" and "You Lose" are more hopeful.
+By comparison, the final two tracks "Acid Rain" and "You Lose" show a more hopeful tone.